aurovrata/cf7-polylang/README.txt

 Please follow the [Installation](https://wordpress.org/plugins/cf7-polylang/installation/) instructions carefully, especially the part about saving your Polylang settings after you have activated this plugin.

+= Checkout our other CF7 plugin extensions =

+* [CF7 Polylang Module](https://wordpress.org/plugins/cf7-polylang/) - this plugin allows you to create forms in different languages for a multi-language website.
+The plugin requires the [Polylang](https://wordpress.org/plugins/polylang/) plugin to be installed in order to manage translations.

+* [CF7 Multi-slide Module](https://wordpress.org/plugins/cf7-multislide/) - this plugin allows you to build a multi-step form using a slider.
+Each slide has cf7 form which are linked together and submitted as a single form.

+* [Post My CF7 Form](https://wordpress.org/plugins/post-my-contact-form-7/) - this plugin allows you to save you cf7 form to a custom post, map your fields to meta fields or taxonomy.
+It also allows you to pre-fill fields before your form  is displayed.

 = Thanks to =
 Gérard Mathiuet for providing a fix for PolylangPro.